-Note: AS/NZS 3500.4 states a minimum of three (3) screws 40 mm long be used per fixing strap.
+Note: AS/NZS 3500.4 states a minimum of three (3) screws 40 mm long be used per roof strap.
 Longer screws or anchors may be required to achieve a 40 mm minimum embedment into rafters for a metal roof.
 Additional screws or anchors may be required.

-Tile Roof: Remove the tiles on the next row above the position of the collector rail (6) to expose the rafters.
-Ensure the collector rail (6) is at the correct angle from the horizontal.
+Tile Roof: Remove the tiles on the next row above the position of the collector rail to expose the rafters.
+Ensure the collector rail is at the correct angle from the horizontal.
 Once in position, fix the roof straps (4) directly to the rafters.
 Replace the tiles.

-Metal Roof: Ensure the collector rail (6) is at the correct angle from the horizontal.
+Metal Roof: Ensure the collector rail is at the correct angle from the horizontal.
 Once in position, fix the roof straps (4) to the rafters through the metal roofing material.
-Care should be taken not to mark Colorbond or other metal roof sheet with a marking pen and to remove all swarf from the metal roof as these can cause deterioration of the metal roofing material.
+Care should be taken not to mark Colorbond® or other metal roof sheet with a marking pen and to remove all swarf from the metal roof as these can cause deterioration of the metal roofing material.

-Note: Fixings must penetrate only through the high point in the roof material profile.
+Note: Fixings must penetrate only through the high point in the metal roof profile.

-6. Solar Collectors: Using a lifting device, lift the first solar collector onto the roof and place it carefully in the correct configuration with the lower end seated in the collector rail (6).
-Prior to positioning the next solar collector (for a two collector installation), firmly clamp (two collector clamps per collector) to the collector rail (6) using the collector clamps (16), hex screws (14), washers (36) and nuts (15) provided.
+6. Solar Collectors: Using a lifting device, lift the first solar collector onto the roof and place it carefully in the correct configuration with the lower end seated in the collector rail.
+Prior to positioning the next solar collector (for a two collector installation), firmly clamp (two clamps per collector) to the collector rail using the clamps (16), hex screws (14), washers (36) and nuts (15) provided.

-Repeat this procedure for a second collector, firmly clamping the collector to the collector rail (6) with two clamps (16).
+Repeat this procedure for a second collector, firmly clamping the collector to the collector rail with two clamps (16).

-For a single collector installation ensure the solar collector is correctly positioned, centred and well seated in the collector rail (6).
-Firmly clamp the solar collector (two collector clamps per collector) to the collector rail (6) using the collector clamps (16), hex screws (14), washers (36) and nuts (15) provided.
+For a single collector installation ensure the solar collector is correctly positioned, centred and well seated in the collector rail.
+Firmly clamp (two clamps per collector) to the collector rail using the clamps (16), hex screws (14), washers (36) and nuts (15) provided.